Manage your business finances with Wave—it's free.

 A way to organize your accounting by recognizing revenue and expenses as they’re incurred.
 The other way is cash-based, which instead keeps track of transactions when the payment is actually made.

-Here’s an example: You get a bill in July but don’t pay it until September.
+Here’s an example: You get a bill in July for services or goods received but don’t pay it until September.
 If you’re using the accrual basis, you would date the transaction in your accounting records as the bill date of July, rather than the payment date of September.

-Recognizing the cost of an asset over time and spreading out its deductions across several years.
+Recognizing the cost of an asset over time and spreading out its deductions across its useful life.
 This only applies to a company’s intangible assets, meaning non-physical things like patents, trademarks, and brand recognition.
 For tangible assets (i.e. physical things) the process is called depreciation.

 Average monthly withholding amount (AMWA)

-An asset with a significant and ongoing use at a business that typically isn’t meant to be sold or easily converted into cash.
+An asset with a significant and ongoing use at a business or an investment that typically is held for more than one year and isn’t meant to be sold or easily converted into cash.
 Some common examples include property, vehicles, machinery and office equipment.

 A way to organize your accounting by recognizing revenue and expenses as they’re paid.
+Credit cards are usually counted as cash payments despite not being required to pay your credit card bill immediately.
 The alternative to this is called accrual-based, which instead tracks transactions as they’re incurred.

-Here’s an example: You send out an invoice in January but don’t get paid until March.
-By using the cash basis, you’ll mark down the payment in March.
+Here’s an example: You send out an invoice in December but don’t get paid until January.
+By using the cash basis, you’ll recognize the income in January.
+Please note that a check received and dated in December but not cashed until January is still counted as income in December.

 Cost of goods sold (COGS)